vaginessa/EAPD.wikii/Wiki.md

 Requirements:

-Openwrt 15.x and above but recommend running it on a Wifi-Pineapple Tetra with 2.5.4
+Openwrt 15.x and above but recommend running it on a Wifi-Pineapple Tetra with firmware 2.5.4

+(If you have a low memory device like the Nano then you need to add external storage and use Extroot to have enough space for a full python install.
+Check the following URL: https://openwrt.org/docs/guide-user/additional-software/extroot_configuration)

 Aircrack-ng suite